| Author |

 |

 The start bid can be a penny.
-The point is that if somebody thinks that a $12,000 stamp is on eBay with no cert and a penny opens it and it is actually genuine they have been drinking too much grain alcohol while inhaling paint thinner fumes.
+The point is that if somebody thinks that a $12,000 stamp is on ebay with no cert and a penny opens it and it is actually genuine they have been drinking too much grain alcohol while inhaling paint thinner fumes.
 IMHO |

 Send note to Staff